 Then, call your insurance company.
 They’ll walk you through the process and reach out to the other driver.
 An investigation will determine who is at fault.

 Your insurance company will cover the cost of repairs and injuries until the fault is determined, as long as you have the right coverage- like collision or medical expense coverage.
-You may be responsible for paying your deductible, depending on the investigation results.
+Depending on the investigation results, you may be responsible for paying your deductible.

 What is a bodily injury claim?